University and Student Conduct Board Hearings

 Section B: Hearing Boards

 The Dean of Students or designee shall select an appropriate individual to serve as the non-voting Chair of the panel.
 The Chair shall be responsible for conducting the hearing in an orderly and efficient manner and, for that purpose, may make decisions related to admission of evidence and witness testimony.
 The purpose of the hearing is to make findings of fact with respect to the matter before the panel and for that reason character witness testimony shall not be permitted.

-Student Conduct Board: Each Student Conduct Board hearing shall be conducted before a hearing panel consisting of a minimum of three (3) student members of the Conduct Board Panel.
+Student Conduct Board: Each Student Conduct Board hearing shall be conducted before a hearing panel consisting of a minimum of three (3) members of the Student Conduct Board.
 The Dean of Students or designee shall select the hearing panel from those available for service.

-A voting Chair shall be selected from among the student panelists.
+A voting Chair shall be selected from among the members.
 The Chair shall be responsible for conducting the hearing in an orderly and efficient manner, and for that purpose, may make decisions related to admission of evidence and witness testimony.
 The purpose of the hearing is to make findings of fact with respect to the matter before the panel and for that reason character witness testimony shall not be permitted.

 The respondent, accused and complainant have the right to be accompanied by an advisor of choice to assist them and advise them throughout the investigation process and the student conduct process, including at meetings and hearings.
 No person can be compelled to be an advisor, and if the student is unable to secure a willing advisor she or he may nonetheless participate in the hearing without an advisor.
 There is a University Advisor Panel trained to assist students before and during a hearing, but neither the complainant nor the respondent are required to select an advisor from this panel.